 After the founding families sold out, ending the first chapter of Velvet Freeze history, the firm went through a series of owners.
 Velvet Freeze’s parent company for much of the 1970s and 1980s was Adams Dairy Company.
 As late as 1973 it was a publicly traded company, sold as an over the counter stock.
 The Adams Dairy district in Blue Springs, Mo. is on and near the site of the company’s main farm.

 Velvet Freeze operated its main plant and corporate headquarters at 3230 Gravois in St. Louis, along the later alignment of Route 66.
 Velvet Freeze bought the building on Gravois in 1946, after having operated there for several years.
 It also had a factory in Kansas City at 31st Street and Gillham Road.
 Its old Velvet Freeze painted sign is still faintly visible.

 The Velvet Freeze chain was a combination of corporate-owned stores and franchises.
 There were 50 locations in St. Louis, 20 locations in Kansas City, and the chain had some presence in Illinois reaching as far as Chicago.
 The menu boasted 40 flavors of ice cream.
 The stores offered counter service, and, later, also sold hand-packed ice cream to take home.

 Tom Spitzer, the company’s former president in the late 1970s, ended up owning the River City Rascals independent minor league baseball team.
 Tom and Jerry Spitzer and Dan Pepper owned Adams Dairy Company, which they purchased from Elmer C. Adams Jr. in 1978.

 The McGuinness Era of Velvet Freeze Ice Cream

-In 1986, John McGuinness, another former president who had run the chain for a couple of years in the 1970s, and his wife Barbara, bought Velvet Freeze from Daniel Pepper.
+In 1986, John McGuinness, another former executive who had run the chain for a couple of years in the 1970s, and his wife Barbara, bought Velvet Freeze from Daniel Pepper.
 The purchase price was never disclosed, and Pepper’s only comment was that the chain wasn’t in bankruptcy.